US Made Supply

 Every commercial motor vehicle (CMV) operating in interstate commerce must carry at least one fire extinguisher under 49 CFR §393.95.
 The minimum rating is 5 B:C for standard vehicles and 10 B:C for hazmat transport.
 Most carriers use ABC-rated dry chemical extinguishers because they cover Class A (ordinary combustibles), B (flammable liquids), and C (electrical) fires in one unit.

 This guide matches specific extinguisher models to each commercial vehicle type — semi-trucks, box trucks, tankers, buses, and pickups — so you can order the right size with the right bracket in one step.
+For the full regulation text and FMCSA enforcement details, see our 49 CFR §393.95 reference.
+For the broader picture covering USDOT registration, vehicle marking, inspections, and documentation, see our DOT fleet compliance guide.

 All extinguishers on this page are UL-listed, ABC-rated dry chemical units that meet or exceed DOT 49 CFR §393.95 requirements.
 Buckeye is an American manufacturer with over 50 years of commercial fire protection experience.